 When your doctor checks you for heart rhythm disorders, he'll ask about your symptoms, give you a physical exam, and give you a few tests.

 An electrocardiogram (EKG) will track and record your heart's rhythm to find out the type of disorder you have.
 It could take 24 hours or longer to find any problem.
-If the arrhythmia doesn't happen often, your doctor will give you an "event recorder," which you can turn on when you feel the symptoms.
+If the arrhythmia doesn't happen often, your doctor will give you a Holter monitor or an "event recorder," which you can turn on when you feel the symptoms.

 Your doctor might recommend an echocardiogram, which is an ultrasound of the heart.
-It gives a better picture of the structure and function of your heart.
+It gives a better picture of the structure and function of your heart, looking at the size of the chambers of your heart and its valves.

 In more serious cases, you might be tested with electrodes placed inside the heart.
-This is called an electrophysiologic study.
+This is called an electrophysiologic study, and it is performed by an electrophysiologist.

 Treatment for Heart Rhythm Disorders